t-data-h/tdh-mgr/README.md

   As previously mentioned, the github project `tdh-gcp` provides Ansible playbooks for deploying TDH on infrastructure and requires the TDH tarball along with this repository and a third 'config' tarball.
-There are a few GCP specific scripts for creating instances in GCP, but the Ansible is independent from this and can be used with any infrastructure.

 ## Configuring the Hadoop Distribution

   The *tdh-config* directory provides sample cluster configurations in a manner that allows for a given environment config to be 'overlaid' onto the cluster directory (eg. /opt/TDH).
 The directory here provides a pair of examples for